Coronavirus stokes tensions between Erdogan and Istanbul's mayor

 Imamoglu, seen as a possible future candidate for the presidency, launched the campaign this week with the slogan “We will succeed together”, seeking cash and other donations from wealthier Turks for hundreds of thousands of those in need.

 Erdogan then launched a rival “National Solidarity” campaign and promised seven months of his salary to the cause.
-Various state institutions, firms and politicians made contributions.
+Various state institutions, firms and politicians made contributions and the president condemned the municipal campaigns on Wednesday.

+“There is no sense in having a state within a state,” he told AKP officials in a televised video conference, saying nobody had the right to raise funds aside from the presidency.

 Turkey’s Interior Ministry said Imamoglu’s campaign contravened a law requiring that permission be sought from authorities before collecting money for the needy and said it would act against those responsible.